Offerpad/floorplan/_docs/base/typography.md

 description: Documentation and examples for typography used on the OfferPad website.
 ---

+## Overview

+Typography is a critical part of web design.
+The goals for text are to create a harmonious system that follows consistent rules, while also keeping considerations like accessibility in mind.

+- By default, we start with a base font size of 16px.
+This is the browser default.
+All other font sizes, and really, all sizes in general, are based on this value.
+This is critical for accessibility.
+When a user changes their browser default to something else, the entire website will intelligently scale with it.
+To that end, the site's sizing uses the `rem` unit.
+- To achieve this goal, we use a framework called [Typey](https://github.com/jptaranto/typey){:target="_blank"}.
+Typey provides the math to create a font system that is _rhythmic_, where font sizes and line-heights follow a harmonious pattern.
+As a Sass framework, Typey also provides us with mixins and functions to carry this approach throughout the site.
+For example, you can use a spacing mixin like `@include margin(1 0)` to add the exact amount of vertical spacing around an element that follows the pattern established by Typey.

 ## Font stacks

 OfferPad uses a sans-serif font stack for most type, with the exception being code and other elements where a monospace font stack is more appropriate.